slappycat2/vim-header/README.md

 - yacc
 - yaml
 - vimwiki
-- proto

 And licenses are:

-- MIT
 - Apache
+- EUP
 - GNU GPL
 - GNU AGPL
 - GNU LGPL
+- MIT
+- MPL
 - WTFPL
-- MPL
 - zlib

 If you want more filetypes or licenses, you can open issues or provide any